open-telemetry/opentelemetry-dotnet-instrumentation/docs/design.md

 callback.
 When that callback happens the CLR Profiler DLL takes the following actions:

-- If this the first user module in the current AppDomain, the profiler injects the IL calling the Loader `Startup` constructor.
+1. If the module is the first user module in the current AppDomain, the profiler injects the IL to call the Loader `Startup` constructor.
-- If the first method observed by JITCompilationStarted is IIS startup code, the profiler invokes `AppDomain.CurrentDomain.SetData("OpenTelemetry_IISPreInitStart", true)`, so that automatic instrumentations can correctly handle IIS startup scenarios.
+- If the first method observed by `JITCompilationStarted` is IIS startup code, the profiler invokes `AppDomain.CurrentDomain.SetData("OpenTelemetry_IISPreInitStart", true)`, so that automatic instrumentations can correctly handle IIS startup scenarios.